The Project Finance Law Review: Tax-equity Financing

 Similar to solar partnership flips, there is no solar-specific guidance for inverted leases.
-The industry largely follows guidelines for historic tax credit transactions (which use inverted leases but call them 'master tenant' structures), and leasing principles from guidance for leveraged leasing transactions.17 These guidelines are conceptually similar to the wind partnership flip guidelines in that they try to put the tax-equity investor more at risk than a lender would be.
+The industry largely follows guidelines for historic tax credit transactions (which use inverted leases but call them 'master tenant' structures) and leasing principles from guidance for leveraged leasing transactions.19 These guidelines are conceptually similar to the wind partnership flip guidelines in that they try to put the tax-equity investor more at risk than a lender would be.
 For example, like the partnership flip safe harbours, the tax-equity investor needs to make at least 20 per cent of its investment up front.
-There are also some notable ways in which the historic tax credit guidance differs from the partnership flip guidance.
-One way is that the tax-equity investor may have a right to put its interest to the developer for less than fair market value, but the developer may not have a call option (i.e., the exact opposite of the wind flip guidelines).
+There are also some notable ways in which the historic tax credit guidance differs from the partnership flip guidance, including guidance providing that the tax-equity investor may have a right to put its interest to the developer for less than fair market value, but the developer may not have a call option (i.e., the exact opposite of the wind flip guidelines).

 In terms of indemnities, tax equity typically expects complete coverage for lost tax credits because of anything other than a structural risk that it explicitly agrees to bear in the transaction documents.
 The structural risks typically cover issues such as the lease being respected as a true lease and compliance with the safe harbour guidance.